-Karthus is a weird one, because stacked with mana and AP he can change the course of a fight, but if he gets interrupted or killed before he channels the Special Ability, he’s pretty much useless.
+Karthus is a weird one because stacked with mana and AP he can change the course of a fight, but if he gets interrupted or killed before he channels the Special Ability, he’s pretty much useless.
 That makes him really bad if he’s in range of enemy stuns or displacements.
-However, his power level in 9.15 is so high that more often than not it's worth to go for that risk.
-Currently, Karthus would top the charts in every champion in TFT tier list.
-In high rank matches, basically every player tries to go for him, even without the Sorcerer comp.
+However, his power level at 9.15 is so high that more often than not it's worth going for that risk.
+Currently, Karthus would top the charts in every champion in the TFT tier list.
+In high-rank matches, basically every player tries to go for him, even without the Sorcerer comp.

-Using Wild champions is a great way to get through early game, since Ahri belongs to both Wild and Sorcerer classes.
-Later on you can either get rid of them, or get Gnar for the fourth Wild champion.
-If you prefer a full transition, the best way of finishing this comp is adding some durable frontline and extra crowd control.
+Using Wild champions is a great way to get through the early game since Ahri belongs to both Wild and Sorcerer classes.
+Later on, you can either get rid of them or get Gnar for the fourth Wild champion.
+If you prefer a full transition, the best way of finishing this comp is by adding some durable frontline and extra crowd control.
 If you have a strong Kassadin, adding Rek’Sai and Cho’Gath for the Void synergy might be a good idea.
-Granted, a huge portion of your damage comes from spells, what makes the armor penetration kind of an overkill, but it will make you shred through frontlines faster.
+Granted, a huge portion of your damage comes from spells, which makes the armor penetration kind of an overkill, but it will make you shred through frontlines faster.
 Getting true damage and Sorcerer buff on Cho'Gath makes his ability hurt really bad as well.
 For a variant with an even stronger frontline, you can get Volibear and Blitzcrank.
 This provides the stronger Brawler buff and forces your enemy to position more carefully, because of the hook.

 Stacking Sorcerers might sound like a really squishy, glass cannon build, but it doesn't have to be like that.
 Kassadin is a melee frontliner, Lulu's ult brings a ton of defensive utility and Morgana excels when she's swarmed by enemies.
 This allows even a six Sorcerer comp to have a frontline and be relatively hard to kill.